carpentries-incubator/lc-webscraping/_episodes/01-introduction.md

 exercises: 0
 questions:
 - "What is web scraping and why is it useful?"
+- "What are typical use cases for web scraping?"
 objectives:
 - "Introduce the concept of structured data"
 - "Discuss how data can be extracted from web pages"
+- "Introduce the examples that will be used in this lesson"
 keypoints:
 - "Humans are good at categorizing information, computers not so much."
 - "Often, data on a web site is not properly structured, making its extraction difficult."
 - "Web scraping is the process of automating the extraction of data from web sites."
 ---

+## What is web scraping?
+Web scraping is a technique for extracting information from websites.
+This can be done by hand but most of the time it is automated in some way.
+It is closely related to the practice of web _indexing_, which is what search engines like Google do when mass analysing the Web to build their index.
+But contrary to _web indexing_, which typically parses the entire content of a web page to make it searchable, _web scraping_ targets specific information on the pages visited.

+For example, online stores will often scour the publicly available pages of their competitors, scrape item prices and then use this information to adjust their own prices.
+Another common practice is "contact scraping" in which contact information (such as email addresses) is collected for marketing purposes.

-FIXME: introduction about data journalism, relies on ability to harvest data that is not always available in a form that allows for analysis, e.g. lists of members from a political party, etc.
+Web scraping is also increasingly being used by scholars for the purpose of building data sets for text mining projects, and journalists.
+The practice of [data journalism](https://en.wikipedia.org/wiki/Data_journalism), in particular, relies on the ability for investigative journalists to harvest data that is not always available in a form that allows analysis.

-In the next few examples, we will try to extract lists of politicians and their party affiliation from various constituencies.
+## Example: scraping government websites for contact addresses

+In this lesson, the examples that we will use all involve extracting contact information from government websites listing the members of various constituencies.
+A practical example of why this information would be useful could be an advocacy group wishing to making it easier for citizens to contact their representatives about a particular issue.

 Let's start by looking at the current list of members of the Canadian parliament, which is available on the [Parliament of Canada website](http://www.parl.gc.ca/Parliamentarians/en/members).